How to Be Less Lonely as A Nomad

 - Peers: Your peers are other digital nomads or traveling remote workers.
 Make sure you meet people who sit in the same boat and go through similar travel- and work-related challenges.
 You find your peers in coworking and coliving spaces, at digital nomad meetups, and at other nomad events.
 Peers can be travel buddies or work-related friends.

 - Cheerleaders: Your cheerleaders are people who believe in you and cheer you up along your journey.
-This can be any person you know, from a family member to a life-long friend, as long as they believe in you and help you to push through in hard times.
+This can be any person you know, from a family member to a lifelong friend, as long as they believe in you and help you to push through in hard times.
 Cheerleaders don't necessarily need to work in the same field, work at all, or live a nomadic life.
-They are people who simply want you to succeed in your nomad journey.
+They are people who want you to succeed in your nomadic journey.

-- Life-long friends: From friends you met in school to former colleagues, it helps to maintain life-long friendships.
-Old friends help us to feel grounded, they remind us of past life chapters, of a different version of ourselves.
-They keep us down-to-earth, and open-minded not just in looking forward but also in looking back.
-Just because our school friend is settled with the house and kids don't mean we grew apart entirely.
+- Life-long friends: From friends you met in school to former colleagues, it's essential to maintain lifelong friendships.
+Old friends help us feel grounded; they remind us of past life chapters and of a different version of ourselves.
+They keep us down-to-earth and open-minded, not just in looking forward but also in looking back.
+Just because our school friend is settled with the house and kids doesn't mean we grew apart entirely.

 - New friends: While cheerleaders and life-long friends depend a little bit more on your past, there is always the chance to meet new people and make new friends.
 Maybe you have a hobby or an interest, for example, dancing, reading, cooking, or hiking.
 You could join a dance class, or a book club, attend a cooking school, or seek out local hiking groups.

 - Mentors: Your mentor is the person who shares their experiences, skills, and knowledge with you.
 Usually, a mentor-mentee relationship is designed as a long-term, development-driven, and holistic approach in an informal setup.
 A mentor can be an expert in a field you want to improve, from business-related to personal-related areas.
-A mentor can be your role model who guides you to your goals.
+A mentor can be your role model, guiding you toward your goals.

-- Coaches: If you want to improve performance in a certain area, it might help to hire a coach.
+- Coaches: If you want to improve performance in a specific area, hiring a coach might help.
 The coach-coachee relationship is designed as a short-term, performance-driven, and narrow approach in a structured setting.
-While the agenda in mentorship is created by the mentee, the coaching agenda is created by the coach and the coachee.
+While the mentee creates the mentorship agenda, the coaching agenda is made by the coach and the coachee.
 The outcome of coaching is specific and measurable.
 Coaches help you to reach a certain goal in the near future.

 🎀 Conclusion

-Loneliness can be a common issue for digital nomads, but it doesn't have to be a permanent one.
+Loneliness can be a common issue for digital nomads, but it doesn't have to be permanent.
 By finding local communities, joining online groups, and considering coworking spaces, you can combat loneliness and enjoy the many perks of this unique lifestyle.

 For further reading, I suggest having a look at this study I found: Miguel, C. (2021).
 It's Not All Shiny and Glamorous: Loneliness and Fear of Missing Out among Digital Nomads.
 Journal of Global Mobility, 9(1), 39-53. doi:10.1108/JGM-12-2020-0079.